 Why You Must Attend the “Columbia Social Work Review” Launch Party

-For students at CUSSW, mid-April is a busy—some would say frantic—time of year, with classes and field gradually wrapping up, the search for summer internships and jobs proceeding apace, and graduation looming large on the horizon of all Second Years and a few other students in our special programs.
+For students at CUSSW, mid-April is a busy—some would say frantic—time of year, with classes and practicum gradually wrapping up, the search for summer internships and jobs proceeding apace, and graduation looming large on the horizon of all Second Years and a few other students in our special programs.

 It’s also the time of year when the annual student journal, Columbia Social Work Review, comes out.
 In fact, you might see the publication of CSWR as a sign of spring, along with the magnolias that are beginning to flower on many of our city streets.